k8si/hello_ner/README.md

 ## Training Models

+The scripts I use to train models are in the `bin/` folder.
+In the past, I've also used [Maven launchers](http://scala-tools.org/mvnsites/maven-scala-plugin/usage_run.html).

 1. Generate your classpath using `mvn dependency:build-classpath` and copy/paste the output into `bin/train-conllchain-ner.sh` in the appropriate place to set the `CP` variable.

 2. Clone FACTORIE, `cd` into the directory, and generate a jar using